-- After a new marriage or second marriage, to make definitive decisions about distribution of assets after death and to create powers of attorney to give the spouse control over health care decisions
+- After a new marriage or second marriage, to make definitive decisions about the distribution of assets after death and to create powers of attorney to give the spouse control over health care decisions

-- After a birth or a divorce, to reorganize distribution of assets and to select a mutually acceptable legal guardian for the minor child
+- After a birth or a divorce, to reorganize the distribution of assets and to select a mutually acceptable legal guardian for the minor child

 - After the birth of a child with special medical needs, to set up special needs trusts to create long-term financial security for the child and to ensure that financial contributions from the family do not create ineligibility for government assistance programs

 - During or after retirement, to review existing wills and trusts and to engage in advance Medicaid planning